fashaikh/GitHubReZip/README.md

 This allows the deployer to make changes on the function offline, and use the rich capabilites of the functions portal
 to tweak it.

-Plus you can mix and match functions from different repositories into a single function app,a s logn as the names are different.
+Plus you can mix and match functions from different repositories into a single function app,as long as the names are different.

 # How does this work: